What is a Career Coach and When Should You Work With One?

 How can a career coach help you?

-A career coach can help you discover where you want to go next – not tell you what is the right path for you.
-Once you decide on your direction, they can provide best practices for a successful transition and job search and feedback on a process that works for you.
+A career coach can help you discover where you want to go next in your career – not tell you what is the right path for you.
+Once you decide on your direction, they can help you develop an action plan to reach your career goals, which may include providing best practices, resources and feedback on a process that works for you.

 Benefits of working with a coach include: